Entangling two giant atoms via a topological waveguide: Acknowledgments

 \section{Acknowledgments}

-J.-Q.L. was supported in part by National Natural Science Foundation of China (Grants No.~12175061, No.~12247105, and No.~11935006), and the Science and Technology Innovation Program of Hunan Province (Grants No.~ 2021RC4029 and No.~2020RC4047).
-X.-L.Y. was supported in part by Hunan Provincial Postgraduate Research and Innovation project (Grant No.~CX20230463).
+W.-B. L. and X.-L. Y. contributed equally to this work.
+J.-Q.L. was supported in part by the National Natural Science Foundation of China (Grants No.~12175061, No.~12247105, and No.~11935006), the Science and Technology Innovation Program of Hunan Province (Grant No.~2021RC4029), and the Hunan Provincial Major Science and Technology Program (Grant No.~2023ZJ1010).
+X.-L.Y. was supported in part by the Hunan Provincial Postgraduate Research and Innovation project (Grant No.~CX20230463).